 Outreach activities at City Center include cooking and distributing meals to formerly homeless people; providing dharma books, pen pals and meditation classes for prison and jail inmates; activities with families in transitional housing; and bringing meditation and stress reduction classes to people in rehabilitation facilities, retirees and homeless youth.
 We provide memorial services for those who have died in residence hotels.
 Zen Center also offers meditation training for the staffs of these organizations and for other community groups.
 We welcome volunteers for the following outreach activities.
 See below for details.

-City Center’s biannual book sale is coming up the first week in February 2014.
-The proceeds from these sales go to support Zen Center’s outreach activities to prisoners, to families in transition, to those in rehabilitation facilities and other venues.
+The proceeds from City Center’s biannual book sales go to support Zen Center’s outreach activities to prisoners, to families in transition, to those in rehabilitation facilities, and other venues.

 Holiday Food Drive

 Many thanks to all of you who participated in Zen Center’s activities on behalf of the San Francisco Food Bank.
 As well as a full barrel of non-perishable food items, we raised $120 in cash for the 2013 season.

 The Zen Center Outreach Department, supported by volunteers, currently brings meals to residents of the Richardson Apartments in Hayes Valley.
 The residents of the apartments are formerly homeless individuals who have conditions (physical or psychiatric) for which they require assistance to live independently.

 Zen Center organizes field trips and other events for children and families in neighborhood transitional housing.
 Volunteers with ideas, energy, transportation, talents, and/or planning skills are warmly invited to get involved.
 Contact the Outreach office via email or at 415.354.0379.